-SCHOOL CLOSURES: Easter Seals/Friendship Academy uses a "robo" call notification system for school closing, late openings, and early dismissals.
-In addition, the school usually follow the decision announced for the school district where the school us located.
+SCHOOL CLOSURES: Easterseals/Friendship Academy uses a "robo" call notification system for school closing, late openings, and early dismissals.
+In addition, the school usually follows the decision announced for the school district where the school is located.

 PHONE CALLS: If there is an issue that requires immediate attention, do not use the communication book.
 Call your child's teacher directly.
-Please time your calls to teachers and therapists before morning arrival or after dismissal when staff have the time to talk with you at greater length.
+Please time your calls to teachers and therapists before morning arrival or after dismissal when staff has the time to talk with you at greater length.
 For issues that need immediate attention, you can also reach the school's Program Coordinator/Director during the school day.

 SCHOOL OBSERVATIONS: We know how important it is for you to be able to trust us with your child's daily care and supervision.
 One of the ways to ensure this trust is for you to observe the school program.
 If you choose to do so, it is best to call and check on the activities planned for the day to make the most of your visit.
+Please check with the Program Director regarding any observation procedures.